Arch-E/arche-core/README.md

 http://www.mysql.com/downloads/mysql/

 6 - Setup the database.
-Open mysql in a new command-line and login with the root.
+* Open mysql in a new command-line and login with the root.
-Execute the arche_db.sql script like this : mysql> source C:/archesrc/arche-core/arche_db.sql.
-USE FORWARD SLASHES.
+* Execute the arche_db.sql script like this:
+  * mysql> source C:/archesrc/arche-core/arche_db.sql (Note: USE FORWARD SLASHES)
-You can optionally create a user named "arche" and grant it all rights on the ArchE database: mysql> CREATE USER 'arche'@'localhost' IDENTIFIED BY 'type_password_here';
+* You can optionally create a user named "arche" and grant it all rights on the ArchE database:
+  * mysql> CREATE USER 'arche'@'localhost' IDENTIFIED BY 'type_password_here';
-mysql> GRANT ALL PRIVILEGES ON arche.* TO 'arche'@'localhost' WITH GRANT OPTION;
+  * mysql> GRANT ALL PRIVILEGES ON arche.* TO 'arche'@'localhost' WITH GRANT OPTION;

 7 - Run Eclipse.
-Go to Help -> Software Updates -> Find and Install.
+* Go to Help -> Software Updates -> Find and Install.
-Select Search for new features to install.
+* Select Search for new features to install.
-Select'The Eclipse Project Updates' site.
+* Select'The Eclipse Project Updates' site.
-In the features list, select Eclipse 3.3.2 and Eclipse 3.3.2 patches.
+* In the features list, select Eclipse 3.3.2 and Eclipse 3.3.2 patches.
-Restart Eclipse.
+* Restart Eclipse.

 8 - Import the ArchE projects into your workspace.
 A dedicated workspace is recommended.